About This Policy

 Who We Share Your Data With

-By registering for a TechForge event you are consenting to your contact data being shared with third parties (event sponsors) who may contact you with products and services that may be of interest to you.
-You reserve the right to have your contact data not be shared by contacting the event team on firstname.lastname@example.org
+By registering for a TechForge event or submitting a form on our website you are consenting to your contact data being shared with third parties who may contact you with products and services that may be of interest to you.
+You reserve the right to have your contact data not be shared by contacting the event team on [email protected]

 How Long We Retain Your Data